ludocode/onramp/docs/virtual-machine.md

 Changes include:

 - Changes to the process info table:
-    - The system call count and process info count fields have been replaced by a single minor version field.
+    - The System Call Count and Process Info Count fields have been replaced by a single [Minor Version][p-min] field (taking the place of the System Call Count.)
 This is much simpler for VMs to implement and for the bootstrap and libc to use.
+    - A new [Additional Memory Regions][p-mem] field is added (taking the place of the Process Info Count field.)
     - All contents of the process info table, including command-line arguments, environment variables, the syscall table and the working directory, are now read-only.
 (This change is backwards-compatible for VMs; it's a new restriction on programs only.)
     - The "interactive" bit has been added to the capabilities field.
+It is optional and can be left zero.
 - Some system call changes:
     - The prototype for `alloc` has changed.
 The old function was never used.
     - `dread` has been renamed to `dirent`.